palavatv/palava-client/README.md

 ### 2) JS bundle file

-Include a direct link to the source file into your HTML:
+Include a direct link to the bundle file (which has all dependencies included) into your HTML:

     <script src="https://path/to/palava.bundle.js" type="text/javascript"></script>

-You can get it directly from the repository: https://github.com/palavatv/palava-client/blob/master/palava.bundle.js
+You can get it from here: https://raw.githubusercontent.com/palavatv/palava-client/master/palava.bundle.js

-It has all dependencies included.

-### 3) Sprockets/Middleman

-Alternatively, you can directly include the coffee files into your project.
-See the [palava portal](https://github.com/palavatv/palava-portal) for an example how to do so.

 ## Credits